Skaruts/racing_cameras/README.md

 - **RacingChaseCamera** - the regular racing game camera that chases the vehicle and rotates around it to face the direction of movement.
 Can be moved closer and away from the vehicle with the mouse wheel.
 - **RacingOrbitCamera** - orbits around the vehicle independant of the vehicle's rotation (optionally).
 It's controlled with the mouse to orbit, and `mouse wheel` to zoom in and out.
 - **RacingCockpitCamera** - the interior cockpit camera.
 Can be controlled with the mouse to look around freely.
-- **RacingCarCamera** - allows cycling through several user-defined perspectives around the car.
+- **RacingMountedCamera** - allows cycling through several user-defined perspectives around the car.
 - **RacingTrackCamera** - automatically follows the player car by changing between user-defined positions around the race-track.

 ###### Note: mouse controls only work when the mouse is captured.
 The plugin already includes this funtionality, just by `left-clicking` to capture the mouse and `Escape` to release the mouse.